-The Convention on the Recognition and Enforcement of Foreign Arbitral Awards, also known as the "New York Arbitration Convention" or the "New York Convention," is one of the key instruments in international arbitration.
+The Convention on the Recognition and Enforcement of Foreign Arbitral Awards, also known as the "New York Arbitration Convention" or the "New York Convention", is one of the key instruments in international arbitration.
 The New York Convention applies to the recognition and enforcement of foreign arbitral awards and the referral by a court to arbitration.

-www.newyorkconvention.org gives access to information regarding the New York Convention in general, its history, its intepretation and application by the courts, a bibliography, and other relevant matters such as a "draft" for a revised Convention.
+The www.newyorkconvention.org website gives access to information regarding the New York Convention in general, its history, its intepretation and application by the courts, a bibliography, and other relevant matters such as a "draft" for a revised Convention.

-The login is presently reserved for courses on the New York Convention, including the course on International Arbitration and the New York Convention at the University of Miami School of Law; the LL.M. in International Dispute Settlement (MIDS) at Geneva; and the "New York Convention Road Show" for the judiciary in various Contracting States.
+The login is presently reserved for courses on the New York Convention, including the course on the Enforcement of Arbitral Awards at the Tsinghua University School of Law; the course on the New York Convention of 1958 at the LL.M. in International Dispute Settlement (MIDS) in Geneva; the course on International Arbitration and the New York Convention at the Georgetown University Law Center; the course on International Arbitration and the New York Convention at the University of Miami School of Law; the course on International Arbitration and the New York Convention at the National University of Singapore Faculty of Law; and the "New York Convention Road Show" for the judiciary in various Contracting States.